• Skip to main content

 Step 2

 Melt the butter in the pan and add the garlic.
-Cook for 2-3 minutes or until fragrant, stirring occasionally.
+Cook for 2-3 minutes or until fragrant, making sure to stir occasionally.
 Add 2 cups of milk and 2 cans of chicken broth and heat until frothy, stirring frequently.
 Immediately decrease the heat to medium-low.

 Step 3

-Add a 12-ounce package of fettuccini noodles and let simmer for 10 minutes, or until pasta is cooked to al dente.
-Add the Parmesan cheese and sliced chicken to the pan and cook for 5 minutes, or until the cheese has melted and chicken is warmed through.
+Add a 12-ounce package of fettuccini noodles to the cream sauce and let simmer for 10 minutes, or until pasta is cooked to al dente.
+Add the freshly grated Parmesan cheese and sliced chicken to the pan and cook for 5 minutes, or until the cheese has melted and chicken is warmed through.

-Serve warm and garnish with parsley, salt and pepper!
+Serve warm and garnish with fresh parsley, salt and pepper!

 Recipe Notes